telerik/ajax-docs/controls/wizard/accessibility-and-internationalization/localization.md

 2. Copy the default resource **RadWizard.resx** file into it.
 This file can be found in the **App_GlobalResources** folder of the directory where you installed RadControls for ASP.NET AJAX.

 3. Make a copy of the file and rename the copy so that its name contains the **Culture Identifier**.
-The resource files used by RadComboBox follow a strict naming convention: RadWizard.<Culture Identifier>.resx
+The resource files used by RadWizard follow a strict naming convention: RadWizard.<Culture Identifier>.resx
 >note The Culture Identifier consists of a language code followed by a dash and the country code.
 Example: “en-US”, “fr-CA” and so on.
 >